githubuniverseworkshops/workflow-script-injection/exercises/exercise-4.md

 In our exercise we have included a workflow file called `unpinned-action.yml` that has this vulnerability and our goal is to detect this vulnerability using the advanced security queries developed by the GitHub field team.

-### :keyboard: Activity: Create a code scanning config file.
+### :keyboard: Activity: Create a code scanning config file that includes third party queries.
 A custom configuration file is an alternative way to specify additional packs and queries to run.
 You can also use the file to disable the default queries, exclude or include specific queries, and to specify which directories to scan during analysis.
 See [Using a custom configuration file](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning#using-a-custom-configuration-file)

 In this workshop we will customize to: